manishshettym/manishshettym.github.io/index.md

 #### 1. AI for Software Engineering, focusing on Cloud Software Reliability and Incident Management
 #### 2. AI for Bio-Technology, focusing on De-Novo drug design and Prognostic Scoring Systems for lethal diseases

+I also enjoy writing, design and art.
+They are an integral part of my ideologies and reasoning.
+I sketch when al